hades-ts/hades/apps/docs/docs/bots/pythia/configuration.md

 Per-guild configuration:

-- `prompt` - The GPT prompt to use for this guild.
+- `prompt` - The file path to the file that stores the GPT prompt to use for this guild.
 - `roleExemptions` - A list of users and roles that are exempt from the token quota.

 ### `roleExemptions`